containerum/containerum-docs/content/platform/components/user-manager.md

 # User manager

-User manager is a service for managing users, groups, credentials, user and domain blacklists for Containerum.
+User manager is a service for managing users, groups, credentials, user and blacklists.

 ### Prerequisites